csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 put it live.
 It keeps productivity up by limiting the scope of ‘done’.
 They can queue up tasks for a future release, or a whole round of acceptance testing.

-The next thing it does, is it allows the rest of the team to see what tasks are dev-done, and are available to be reviewed or tested—something might have been built and is functionally complete, but no one has started reviewing that work yet.
-Anything in <i>Implementation done</i> says ‘Hey, my developer thinks I’m complete, so someone can feel free to come along and test me.’
+The next thing it does is it allows the rest of the team to see what tasks are dev-done and are available to be reviewed or tested—something might have been built and is functionally complete, but no one has started reviewing that work yet.
+Anything in <i>Implementation done</i> says ‘Hey, my developer thinks I’m complete, so someone please feel free to come along and test me.’
 This column becomes the <i>to do</i> list for the next people on the process.

 ### (User) acceptance testing